juxor/afaq/markdown/secG3.md

 countries in spite of the fact that the native peoples have no evidence to show that they are the rightful owners of the land they work.
 Nor does he bother himself to wonder about the wider social impact of such theft, namely in the capital that was funded using it.
-If the land was stolen, then so was its products and so was any capital bought with the profits made from such goods.
+If the land was stolen, then so were its products and so was any capital bought with the profits made from such goods.
 But, as he says, this aspect of right-"libertarian" ideology _"sounds very radical"_ but _"in practice it is less so."_ Apparently, theft **is** property!
-Not to mention that nine tenths of property is currently possessed (i.e., used) not by its "rightful owners" but rather those who by economic necessity have to work for them.
+Not to mention that nine tenths of property is currently possessed (that is, used) not by its "rightful owners" but rather those who by economic necessity have to work for them.
 This is a situation the law was designed to protect, including (apparently) a so-called "libertarian" one.